Before you begin writing your research question, it is first important to craft a purpose statement. What can be a purpose of your study?

 - What is the intent of the study?

-- What population group is targeted in the study (i.e. age, location)?
+- What population group is targeted in the study (i.e., age, location, etc.)?

-- What was the intervention (activity or curriculum), including the length?
+- What was the intervention (activity or curriculum), including its duration?

 After you have decided on the purpose of your study and have written your purpose statement, you can then craft your research question.